drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DoubletFinder.rst

 Citation
 --------
-If you used the Demuxafy platform for analysis, please reference our paper (REFERENCE) as well as `DoubletFinder <https://www.sciencedirect.com/science/article/pii/S2405471219300730>`__.
+If you used the Demuxafy platform for analysis, please reference our preprint_ as well as `DoubletFinder <https://www.sciencedirect.com/science/article/pii/S2405471219300730>`__.